Travel medical advice

 Some protective vaccinations, the so-called standard vaccinations, should be carried out, if possible, by every person who has not already gone through the disease or who cannot be vaccinated for health reasons.
 In many cases, they protect not only the individual, but also people in the environment who are particularly at risk or who cannot be vaccinated.

-Certain occupational groups, but also older people and people with pre-existing conditions, as well as pregnant women, need special protection.
+Certain specific professions, but also older people and people with pre-existing conditions, as well as pregnant women, need special protection.
 They often become more seriously ill with certain infections or have a higher risk of infection.
 That’s why doctors advise them to get vaccinations that other people don’t necessarily need.
 Doctors refer to this as an indication vaccination.

 need special protection